-313 Commonwealth was built as the home of wholesale wool merchant Warren Davis Hobbs and his wife, Annie Frances (Kettell) Hobbs.
-He is shown as the owner of 313 Commonwealth on the original building permit application, dated August 15, 1877, and on the final inspection, dated November 4, 1878.
+313 Commonwealth was designed by architect William Whitney Lewis and built in 1877-1878 by Woodbury & Leighton, masons, and John Morrison, carpenter, one of two contiguous houses (311-313 Commonwealth).
+It was built as the home of Warren Davis Hobbs and his wife, Anna Frances (Kettell) Hobbs.
+He is shown as the owner on the original building permit application, dated August 15, 1877, and on the final inspection, dated November 4, 1878.

 By 1920, Warren Hobbs had been joined at 313 Commonwealth by his widowed daughter, Henrietta (Hobbs) Norris Beal, whose husband, Howard Walter Beal, had been killed in 1918 in World War I while serving as a US Army surgeon.